yashpickles/Weekend_Hustles/README.md

 - Python 3.8+ (Because older Pythons are so... basic.)
 - pip (Python package installer).
 If you don't have this, frankly, I'm not sure how you even found this repository.
 - CUDA Toolkit.
-A toolkit for the OGs (optional though!), trust me it runs faster like Usain Bolt in Olympics Final.
+A toolkit for the OGs (optional though!), trust me the code runs like Usain Bolt in Olympics Final.

 ### Installation